AJWest22/MS1-resub/README.md

 I'd also like to add more site pages, right now the site is one page with a lot of content.
 So at some point I'd like to restructure the site, with more pages and submenus, so have a menu link for "Squads" with a sub menu with links to pages on the Performance Squads, Development Squads, Academy, and Fitness and Master's Squads pages.
 I'd also like to create a seperate page for the contact form, and timetables as information would be spread out nicer and easier to access.

+## Testing

+This code has been run through a HTML validator and CSS Validator.

+### HTML Validation

+This code has been (here)[https://validator.w3.org/] and came back with positive results with only a few suggestions such as the JavaScript file not needing a type text

+### CSS Validation

+This code has been tested (here)[https://jigsaw.w3.org/css-validator/] and found a handful of errors primarily to do with the bootstrap menu classes not being recognised, even though these classes have not been changed from the original

+### Browser Compatibility

+This site has been tested on the following browsers:
+  - Google Chrome
+  - Mozilla Firefox
+  - Safari
+  - Microsoft Edge

+### Devices Tested On

+  - iPhone SE 2016
+  - iPhone SE 2020
+  - Samsung Galaxy A12
+  - iPad 7th Gen
+  - iPad 8th Gen
+  - Acer Aspire Laptop

+## Credits

 https://images.pexels.com/photos/863988/pexels-photo-863988.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260